 I have been testing for a while and so far it is working great.
-I want to test it a while longer then post it on GitHub.
 I also have some plans to use the extra power on some cool projects.

 I have been going to the monthly Amp Hour, Hardware Happy Hour meetup.
 A lot of people bring something to show.
 My projects are too big.
 Also, you need to bring your own power.
 The meetup standard seems to be running off a USB cord.
 I was brainstorming ideas, when I saw the Line-us project on Kickstarter.
 It looked like the perfect size and power.
 I also love the challenge of non linear kinematics.

 I decided to make a clone of it.
 I started by importing one if their drawings into CorelDRAW and scaling it up to 1:1.
 I then added some measurements.
 I rounded them up to 80mm for the pen arm and 30mm and 50mm for the linkages.

 I looked into hobby servos and found that the “mini” size looked about right.
 I ordered 4 of them from Amazon.
 I made sure to get metal output shafts because I thought I might have to press them into the 3D printed arms.

 I created a basic design in PTC CREO.
 I added a lot of construction sketches for the linkages to help me with the kinematics later.
 I downloaded a model of the servo from GrabCAD to use while I waited the delivery.